dsilveri0/autotyper/README.md

 If using ubuntu, put the file under the /bin folder on the home directory and grant it execution permission.

-To run the script use the following syntax:
+To run the script use the following syntax: (Second argument is the number of repetitions.
+Third argument is the interval in seconds between each repetition.)

-	autotyper "text you want to type"
+	autotyper [-h] "text you want to type" 5 2

 You can also run the following command to get help:

-	autotyper --help
+	autotyper -h OR --help